 Marty Ferrero is one of Caron Treatment Center’s senior directors overseeing community and volunteer relations, as well the Berks and Lancaster Region’s alumni and family coordinator.

-His clinical and treatment expertise includes a variety of areas such as treating the older adult population; professionals and people of affluence and influence; the integration of spirituality and evidenced-based behavioral health practices; mindfulness and recovery; and Motivational Interviewing and Twelve Step Facilitation.
+Marty joined the Caron family in early 2010, having been in the field of addiction treatment since 1996.
+His clinical experience and treatment expertise includes a variety of areas such as working with the older adult population, professionals, and pilots; the integration of spirituality and evidenced-based behavioral health practices; mindfulness and recovery; and motivational interviewing with Twelve-Step facilitation.

-Marty holds a Master of Arts in Addiction Counseling from the Hazelden Graduate School of Addiction Studies in Center City, Minnesota and a Bachelor of Arts in Political Science from the University of Massachusetts at Amherst.
+Marty has been in recovery since January of 1993 .
+He holds a Master of Arts in addiction counseling from the Hazelden Graduate School of Addiction Studies and a Bachelor of Arts in political science from the University of Massachusetts at Amherst.
 He is also a licensed and internationally certified alcohol and drug counselor, a certified clinical supervisor through the Pennsylvania Board of Certification, and a certified multiple addictions counselor through the International Institute for Trauma and Addiction Professionals.
-His dog Gracie has been a certified therapy dog since 2012 through the Alliance of Therapy Dogs.
+His dog Gracie, beloved by patients and staff, has been a certified therapy dog since 2012 through the Alliance of Therapy Dogs.